 Several other landlord-tenant laws in New Jersey affect both property owners and renters, including:

-If you want to read the text of a law itself, such as state security deposit rules, you’ll find citations in many of the articles and charts included in the State Landlord-Tenant Laws section of the Nolo site.
-To access the statutes, go to the New Jersey Laws and Legal Information section of the Nolo site and find the link to your state laws.
+If you want to read the text of a law itself, such as state security deposit rules, you'll find citations in many of the articles and charts included in the State Landlord-Tenant Laws section of the Nolo site.
+Nolo's article on laws and legal research will guide you on how to research and locate federal, state, and local laws.

 In addition to accessing state laws via Nolo's website, New Jersey statutes are available in many public libraries and in most law libraries that are open to the public (typically found in a county courthouse or at the state capitol or in a publicly-funded law school).